GlucoZyme

 High Working Potential

-Traditional 1st and 2nd generation sensors require high working potentials (+100 mV to +700 mV vs. Ag/AgCl) to generate a signal, which increases background noise and degrades sensor accuracy over time.
+Traditional 1st and 2nd generation sensors require high working potentials (up to +700 mV vs. Ag|AgCl) to generate a signal, which increases background noise and opens a broad window of interference.

 Vulnerability to Interferents